lordi/xmonad-layout-padding/README.md

 import Padding
 ~~~

-The `Padding` module only exports a single function: `padding`, which
+The `Padding` module export a two functions: `padding`, which
+will add a padding to all windows, and `paddingSingle`, which will
+only apply a padding if a single window is visible on the workspace.
-takes two arguments: the first is the amount of padding for the
+Both take two arguments: the first is the amount of padding for the
 top/bottom of windows, the second is for the sides (just as with css).

 ## Example